azerion/phaser-super-storage/README.md

 Promises
 --------
-Both Cookies and localStorage work synchronous, meaning you immediatly get a return value after calling a funtion, e.g; getItem('key');
+Both Cookies and localStorage work synchronous, meaning you immediately get a return value after calling a function, e.g; `getItem('key');`
-But when you are using a HTTP service (Amazon Cognito Sync, or custom REST server) or when you are using the iFrameStorage supported by this library, the results are comming back in an asynchronous manner.
+But when you are using a HTTP service (Amazon Cognito Sync, or custom REST server) or when you are using the iFrameStorage supported by this library, the results are coming back in an asynchronous manner.
 In order for you to parse your result nicely phaser-super-storage uses Promises to get you the result.

 It is also possible to enable promises on the Cookie and localStorage adapters by setting forcePromises to true.